JahongirHamidov/JahongirHamidov/README.md

 ## I'm a Software Engineer | I mostly use NodeJS and React

-- 🔭 I’m currently learning advanced backend systems
+- 🔭 I’m currently learning advanced backend systems and Python
 - 🌱 I like learning New Technologies
 - 💬 Feel free to contact and ask any questions